Quantifying Claim Robustness Through Adversarial Framing: A Conceptual Framework for an AI-Enabled Diagnostic Tool

 Abstract

-This article introduces the Adversarial Claim Robustness Diagnostics (ACRD) protocol, a novel conceptual framework for assessing how factual claims withstand ideological distortion.
-Building on Tarski's (1944) semantic theory, contemporary work in cultural cognition (Kahan, 2017), adversarial collaboration (Ceci et al., 2024) and the Devil’s Advocate Approach (Vrij et al., 2023), we develop a three-phase evaluation process combining baseline evaluations, adversarial speaker reframing, dynamic calibration, and quantified robustness scoring.
-We model the evaluation of claims by ideologically opposed groups as a strategic game with a Bayesian Nash equilibrium, to infer what the possible behavior of evaluators might be after the adversarial collaboration phase.
-The ACRD addresses shortcomings in traditional fact-checking identified by Nyhan and Reifler (2010), and employs large language models (Argyle et al., 2023) to simulate counterfactual attributions while mitigating potential biases (Zhang et al., 2018; González-Sendino et al., 2024).
-Examples of yet-to-be-explored potential applications range from climate change issues to trade policy discourses to demonstrate the framework's ability to identify boundary conditions of persuasive validity across polarized groups.
+Objectives: We introduce the conceptual framework for the Adversarial Claim Robustness Diagnostics (ACRD) protocol, a novel tool for assessing how factual claims withstand ideological distortion.
+Methods: Based on semantics, adversarial collaboration, and the devil’s advocate approach, we develop a three-phase evaluation process combining baseline evaluations, adversarial speaker reframing, and dynamic AI calibration along with quantified robustness scoring.
+We introduce the Claim Robustness Index that constitutes our final validity scoring measure.
+Results: We model the evaluation of claims by ideologically opposed groups as a strategic game with a Bayesian-Nash equilibrium to infer the normative behavior of evaluators after the reframing phase.
+The ACRD addresses shortcomings in traditional fact-checking approaches and employs large language models to simulate counterfactual attributions while mitigating potential biases.
+Conclusions: The framework’s ability to identify boundary conditions of persuasive validity across polarized groups can be tested across important societal and political debates ranging from climate change issues to trade policy discourses.

 Article activity feed